-All women living with both HBV and HIV should receive cART containing tenofovir DF with emtricitabine or lamivudine treatment during pregnancy.
+All women living with both HBV and HIV should receive cART containing tenofovir DF, or if after the first trimester tenofovir alafenamide, in combination with emtricitabine or lamivudine treatment during pregnancy.
 Although lamivudine and emtricitabine are potent anti-HBV agents, HBV monotherapy is associated with a high likelihood of HBV resistance in co-infected persons and hence therapy with either of these drugs, without a second anti-HBV active drug, is not recommended.
-Tenofovir DF is effective at suppressing HBV DNA in mono- and co-infected patients whether they are HBeAg positive or negative, and independent of the presence of lamivudine-resistant virus [16].
-More recently, tenofovir alafenamide has also been shown to have non-inferior efficacy and improved renal and bone toxicity compared to tenofovir DF in the management of HBV mono-infection [17,18], but as stated previously there are no safety data in pregnant women therefore it should be avoided unless tenofovir DF is contraindicated.
-Phenotypic HBV resistance has not been ascribed to tenofovir DF in people with both HBV and HIV with up to 5 years of follow-up and has only been demonstrated in vitro in treated individuals with suboptimal control [19] as represented by detectable HBV DNA levels.
+Tenofovir DF is effective at suppressing HBV DNA in mono- and co-infected patients whether they are HBeAg positive or negative, and independent of the presence of lamivudine-resistant virus [17].
+More recently, tenofovir alafenamide has also been shown to have non-inferior efficacy and improved renal and bone toxicity compared to tenofovir DF in the management of HBV mono-infection [18,19].
+Phenotypic HBV resistance has not been ascribed to tenofovir DF in people with both HBV and HIV with up to 5 years of follow-up and has only been demonstrated in vitro in treated individuals with suboptimal control [20] as represented by detectable HBV DNA levels.
 In combination with lamivudine or emtricitabine, tenofovir DF has been demonstrated to be effective at suppressing HBV DNA and may induce HBeAg seroconversion.
-Combining lamivudine/emtricitabine with tenofovir DF may also reduce the risk of breakthrough HBV viraemia [13], however the biggest advantage is that currently emtricitabine is co-formulated with tenofovir DF and therefore convenient for dosing.
+Combining lamivudine/emtricitabine with tenofovir DF may also reduce the risk of breakthrough HBV viraemia [14], however the biggest advantage is that currently emtricitabine is co-formulated with tenofovir DF and therefore convenient for dosing.

-Emtricitabine is structurally similar to lamivudine but has a longer intracellular half-life and is more potent in vitro and in vivo as monotherapy in the treatment of naïve patients with HIV and HBV [20].
-It also selects for resistance for both HBV and HIV less rapidly and less often than lamivudine [20].
+Emtricitabine is structurally similar to lamivudine but has a longer intracellular half-life and is more potent in vitro and in vivo as monotherapy in the treatment of naïve patients with HIV and HBV [21].
+It also selects for resistance for both HBV and HIV less rapidly and less often than lamivudine [21].
 Although not currently approved for HBV treatment, it induces a sharp reduction of HBV DNA in both mono- and co-infected patients.
-In patients with both HBV and HIV naïve to antivirals, combining emtricitabine with tenofovir DF has been shown in a randomised controlled trial to be more effective than emtricitabine alone (median time-weighted average concentration decrease was $-5.32 \log{10} IU/mL$ in the tenofovir DF/emtricitabine group vs -3.25 IU/mL in the emtricitabine group; P=0.036) [21].
-Further studies comparing emtricitabine/lamivudine with lamivudine alone produced similar results [22].
+In patients with both HBV and HIV naïve to antivirals, combining emtricitabine with tenofovir DF has been shown in a randomised controlled trial to be more effective than emtricitabine alone (median time-weighted average concentration decrease was $-5.32 \log{10} IU/mL$ in the tenofovir DF/emtricitabine group vs -3.25 IU/mL in the emtricitabine group; P=0.036) [22].
+Further studies comparing emtricitabine/lamivudine with lamivudine alone produced similar results [23].

 Nevirapine should be not be started in any individual with HBV and HIV.
 Zidovudine should, if possible, be avoided in viral hepatitis co-infection because of the association with hepatic steatosis.
-In a retrospective analysis of patients with HCV and HIV, a strong association with hepatic steatosis was found with didanosine and stavudine, however there was also a trend with zidovudine (OR 2.65; 95% CI 0.95-7.41) [23].
+In a retrospective analysis of patients with HCV and HIV, a strong association with hepatic steatosis was found with didanosine and stavudine, however there was also a trend with zidovudine (OR 2.65; 95% CI 0.95-7.41) [24].